Fire Safety Engineering

 - Time-averaged subcycling algorithm for bridging differences in time scale between fast- and slow-physics models, e.g., fire dynamics and solid heat transfer

 You can view a complete list of publications on my CV.
-The following is a selection of relevant papers (names of students are underlined):
+The following is a selection of relevant papers:

 - Martinez, J., and Jeffers, A.E.
 (2022).
 “Tension Stiffening Model for the Finite Element Analysis of Composite Floor Systems Exposed to Fire,” Journal of Structural Fire Engineering, to appear.